Cheapest electricity tariff in the UK with a smart meter

 - Tariff structure: single-rate vs time-of-use vs tracker/market-linked.

-- Usage assumptions: the user’s stated (or estimated) annual kWh and, for time-of-use, an assumed split of peak/off-peak usage.
+- Usage assumptions: the user stated (or estimated) annual kWh and, for time-of-use, an assumed split of peak/off-peak usage.

 - Fees and terms: exit fees, end-of-fix changes, and any eligibility criteria stated in tariff terms.

-Limitations: We can’t guarantee a tariff will remain the cheapest because suppliers can change prices, withdraw products, or apply eligibility rules.
-Your smart meter’s connectivity and your actual peak/off-peak usage can materially change outcomes.
+Limitations: We cannot guarantee a tariff will remain the cheapest because suppliers can change prices, withdraw products, or apply eligibility rules, and the Ofgem cap is reviewed quarterly.
+Your smart meter connectivity and your actual peak/off-peak usage can materially change outcomes.

 Primary UK sources we reference